jasedit/resume/README.md

 # Overview

-A [scriptorium](https://github.com/jasedit/scriptorium) template for writing a resume or cirriculum vitae, based on the [moderncv](http://www.ctan.org/tex-archive/macros/latex/contrib/moderncv/) template.
+A [scriptorium](https://github.com/jasedit/scriptorium) template for writing a resume or cirriculum vitae, based on the [moderncv](http://www.ctan.org/tex-archive/macros/latex/contrib/moderncv/) template. **NOTE**: Currently, the majority of commands provided by the moderncv package cannot be exposed directly in MultiMarkdown, requiring dropping into raw LaTeX for most of these commands.
+Please see the moderncv examples provided in the package for these commands.

 # Instructions